-- a.
 Maintain original chimneys.
-Refer to treatment recommendations and repair methods for historic materials included in the Appendix to these Design Standards - b.
-If new chimneys are added, they shall not be visible on the front of the house as seen from the street.
+Refer to treatment recommendations and repair methods for historic materials included in the Appendix to these Design Standards.

-8. Mechanical Equipment
+New chimneys must match existing chimneys in design and scale, or they must match chimneys on similar houses in the District.
+Refer to the Architectural Character section of these Design Standards for information about chimneys found in the District.

+MECHANICAL EQUIPMENT

-- a.
-Locate all new mechanical or energy conservation equipment in a manner that does not obscure the primary view of the building. - b.
+Locate all new mechanical or energy conservation equipment in a location that does not obscure the primary view of the building.

 When mechanical equipment must be attached to the exterior wall of the house, do not damage the original exterior wall material.
+On masonry walls, all attachments shall anchor into the mortar rather than the masonry unit.

+PHOTOVOLTAIC AND SOLAR THERMAL INSTALLATIONS

-For masonry walls, all attachments shall anchor into the mortar rather than the masonry unit. - c.
-Rainwater collection systems that are visible from the public street must use traditional materials such as metal and wood; use of PVC containers or piping is not permitted within the public view. - d.
-Photovoltaic and solar thermal installations on contributing buildings must be designed to be in scale with the existing structure's roofline, and must not damage historical architectural features or materials.
+Photovoltaic and solar thermal installations must be designed to be in scale with the existing structure's roofline and must not damage historical architectural features or materials.
 These roof systems must be on the same plane as the roof.
+The color of the panels must be compatible with surrounding roof materials.

+Locate solar collectors on the side or rear roof pitch of the primary historic structure to the maximum extent possible.
+Alternatively, locate solar collectors on a garage or outbuilding or consider a ground-mount system where solar access to the primary structure is limited.
+However, if these options are impossible due to limited solar access, solar collectors may be located on a front roof pitch.
+Avoid or minimize the impact of new construction on solar access for adjoining properties.

+On sloped roofs, mount solar collectors flush with the surface and select collectors that are similar in color to the roof surface to reduce visibility.
+On flat roofs, mount solar collectors flush with the surface if possible.
+Where solar access limitations preclude a flush mount, locate panels towards the rear of the roof whenever possible.

+OTHER EQUIPMENT

+Rainwater collection systems that are visible from the public street must_should use traditional materials such as metal and wood whenever possible; use of PVC containers or piping-should be minimized from the public view as much as possible. is not permitted within the public view.

-The color of the panels must be compatible with surrounding roof materials. - e.
-Locate photovoltaic, solar thermal, wind power, and satellite dishes (external systems) on ancillary/secondary structures or new additions to the maximum extent feasible. - f.
-Wind power systems shall be located to the rear of the site or to new (rear) building additions.
-The color of the turbine must be muted and free from graphics.
+Wind power systems shall be located to the rear of the site or on new (rear) building additions whenever possible.
+The color of the turbine must be muted and it must be free from graphics.

-C. ADDITIONS TO CONTRIBUTING BUILDINGS
+ADDITIONS TO CONTRIBUTING BUILDINGS